dustractor/matlib/README.md

 ##### for saving and loading materials #####

-The interface is comprised of a button to send the current material to the current library, a menu to choose or add library paths, and a menu to choose from materials in the current library.
+The entire interface has been made to fit all upon a single row.
+It is comprised of a button to send the current material to the current library, a menu to choose or add library paths, and a menu to choose from materials in the current library.

 ---

 ### User Preferences ###

-Since all that fits on a single row, there is the option of where to display the row.
+There are options for where the interface is shown:

-* Above the material selector
+* Above the material selector  [default]
 * Below the material selector
 * As a standard panel
 * On the Material Specials Menu (this adds zero visual clutter)

-Everybody is going to love the default.
-(Above)  I just know it.

 There is also an option which allows you to have the path-selector hide *after at least one path has been added as a library.*  This is for the hard-core set-it-and-forget-it types.